Mad Teddy's astronomy pages: When is a metal not a metal?

 Let me explain.
 Most of the matter in the universe is in the stars.
 (Let's not get into the "dark matter" controversy here. ) Stars are made up mostly of hydrogen, which is fusing into helium (initially).

 The issue of "dark matter" is addressed in the following page under my "Astronomical stuff" menu, i.e. Quasars: some thoughts....
-Scroll about 2/3 of the way down that page to find a link to a web-page which mentions it, in connection with a related issue: the "big bang".
+Scroll a little over halfway down that page to find a link to a web-page which mentions it, in connection with a related issue: the "big bang".

 Because hydrogen and helium are the most common substances in the universe (with other elements, produced by further fusion, coming a long way behind), as far as astronomers are concerned, these two are by far the most important.
 Somewhat arrogantly, they refer rather dismissively to anything else as "metals".